waylandy/phosformer/README.md

     - the sequence can be any length (although kinase domains are usually ~300 residues long)
     - sequences for all human kinases can be found under `data/reference_human_kinases.csv`
 2. a peptide sequence
-    - must be a string composed of the 20 amino acid, in uppercase
+    - must be a string that is exactly 11 characters (residues) long
-    - must be exactly 11 residues long
+    - the string must be composed of the 20 amino acid characters, in uppercase
     - the center residue is defined as the potential phosphosite and must be either S, T, or Y
     - if the potential phosphosite occurs within 5 residues of the N or C-terminal, pad the sequence with gap characters